Electrolyte Water: The Role of Electrolytes in Preventing Dehydration

 Oral rehydration solutions are among the most effective electrolyte waters.
 They’re formulated with precise amounts of minerals to help replenish electrolytes lost during strenuous exercise, in hot weather, and when you’re sick.
 Instead of reaching for a less effective sports drink, grab a glass of DripDrop ORS to help ease dehydration.

 Oral rehydration solutions are easy to use.
 Just take a DripDrop ORS packet and pour the powder into a glass of water or your favorite water bottle.
 Choose from flavors ranging from watermelon and lemon to berry and orange.
 You can drink DripDrop ORS cold or freeze it into popsicles.
-There are also hot DripDrop options, including spiced apple cider and honey lemon ginger.
+There is also a hot DripDrop option, spiced apple cider.